bm2-lab/STAMP/README.md

 model.prediction(top_40_data, combo_test = True)
 ```
 ## Core API interface for model fine-tuning
+Using this API, you can fine-tune and test STAMP on your own perturbation datasets using a few lines of code.
 ```python
 from stamp import STAMP, load_config import scanpy as sc